Quantum Monte Carlo Integration: The Full Advantage in Minimal Circuit Depth: Preliminaries and Motivation

 \subsection{Problems with existing methods}

 We can see that performing QAE when $A = R (P \otimes I)$ returns an estimate of $s = \sum f(x) p(x)$, and thus \textit{does} yield a quantum speed-up.
-However, this comes at the cost of using the circuit $R$, which encodes the function applied to the random samples, and in general this will be prohibitively complex.
+However, this comes at the cost of using the circuit $R$, which encodes the function applied to the random samples, and in general this will be prohibitively complex -- even when QPE-free forms of QAE are used.
 Even the (classically) trivial case where $f(x) = x$ (ie, we are just finding the mean of $p(x)$) would entail significant amounts of arithmetic to be performed quantumly.
 An important exception is the special case where $f(x) = \sin^2 (mx + c)$ for some constants $m$ and $c$, which can be achieved by a bank of $R_y$ rotation gates, as shown in Fig.~\ref{fig0}.